-The Remuneration Group comprises of the Chairman of the Association and at least one other nonexecutive director of the Association (not being directors nominated by the Managers).
+The Remuneration Group consists of the Chair of the Association, the Chair of Audit and at least one other non-executive director of the Association (not being directors nominated by the Managers).
 The Remuneration Group meets annually to review proposals put forward in relation to the fee paid to the Managers and the remuneration paid to non-executive directors, and to agree the recommendations to be put to the Board for approval.